LearnLib/alex/book/1.2.1/contents/user-manual/README.md

 1. Choose the equivalence oracle *Sample* from the widget in the sidebar
 2. Create a word by clicking on the labels of the hypothesis
-3. In the widget click on the button *\"Test\"*
+3. In the widget click on the button *"Test"*
 4. A notification will tell whether the word is a counterexample or not
-5. Click on the button *\"Add\"* to add the counterexample the list that is considered for refinement
+5. Click on the button *"Add"* to add the counterexample the list that is considered for refinement
 6. Proceed with step 1 or resume the learn process

 Note that while testing a word and it results in being a counterexample, its output labels are automatically switched